Hampton Court Park: Medieval Oak

-A tree, called the Mediaeval Oak (or Methuselah's Oak), in one of the tees for the golf course in the southern part of the park, is said to be 750 years old.
+A tree, called the Medieval Oak (or Methuselah's Oak), in one of the tees for the golf course in the southern part of the park, is said to be 750 years old.

 Drained water meadow since medieval period

 The public towpath by the lowest part of the non-tidal Thames above Teddington Lock lies in all other directions apart from the palace (west).
 An emergency conditions flood meadow but not a lowered "Flood Storage Area" most of it is in planning (policy Flood Zone 2 or 3, and mostly in long term flood risk zones ranging across its four categories (very low to high risk) High risk, affecting a small portion means that each year this area has a chance of flooding of greater than 3.3%.